tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/访问TcaplusDB表/通过client工具读写_intl.md

 [//]: # (chinagitpath:XXXXX)

-The following shows how to access the TcaplusDB table through the client tool.
+This document describes how to access the TcaplusDB table through the client tool.

-Tcaplus_client is a TcaplusDB table access tool in the bin directory of the TcaplusServiceAPI release package, which is also an app of TcaplusServiceAPI.
+Tcaplus_client is a TcaplusDB table access tool in the bin directory of the TcaplusServiceAPI release package.
+It is also one of TcaplusServiceAPI’s app.

 The TcaplusServiceAPI release package for the Linux x86_64 platform will include the 64-bit tcaplus_client tool for Linux.
 The TcaplusServiceAPI release package for the Windows x64 platform will include the 64-bit tcaplus_client tool for Windows.
 This example shows how to access using the tool for Linux x86_64.